 Are team members always asking where they can find different files?
 Keep track of the most important documents in a documents channel.

 These are just a few ideas for Slack channels for sales teams.
-The amount of channels is really up to you and what your teams are working on.
+The number of channels is up to you and your teams’ work.
 Slack also provides private channels to enable private 1-on-1 discussions.

 2. Integrate Slack With Your Existing Systems